boots-edu/textbook/source/original/week7.md

 * Common pitfalls and mistakes with exception handling
   * Throwing a string instead of an Error: Allowed but bad form
-  * Using exceptions to communicate non\-exceptional situations.
+  * Using exceptions to communicate non-exceptional situations.
 These are designed for expressing error conditions, and should not be used as a way to return data in normal execution.
   * If we want the exception to continue to bubble, we must rethrow it, or throw a new exception of our own.
     * throw e
     * throw new Error("This is my error")